 MOUNTAIN BIKES:

-Mountain bikes are designed to go on mountains or off-road trail riding, which means they're chunkier, have knobbly tyres on them, and a frame geometry which makes a mountain bike better suited for seriously uneven terrain.
+Mountain bikes are designed to go on mountains or off-road trail riding, which means they're chunkier, have knobbly tyres on them, and a frame geometry which makes an MTB better suited for seriously uneven terrain.

 Defining characteristics: Wide, knobbly tyres for traction, and a wide range of gears to help you get up and over mountains or across fields.
-Some mountain bike ranges have front suspension but are rigid at the back (‘hardtail mountain bike' such as the Specialized Rockhopper Mountain Bike), and some have front and rear suspension for cushioning jumps and drops (‘full suspension' or ‘full sus').
+Some MTB ranges have front suspension but are rigid at the back (hardtail) and some have front and rear suspension for cushioning jumps and drops (‘full suspension' or ‘full sus').
 Others have neither.
 Here's our Guide to full suspension vs hardtail mountain bikes.

 Get a mountain bike if: You want to go mountain biking or mainly off road.